Maram-997/reading-notes/301/class-10.md

 4. Type errors

 > There are also warnings, for instance telling you about a deprecated method, which can be found more frequently in firefox developer tools.

+## QUES
+**What is a ‘refrence error’?**
+In JavaScript a reference error is mainly thrown when a code is attempting to reference a variable that does not exist, but there are many ways we can write our code that may trigger this reference error to be thrown.
+**What is a ‘syntax error’?**
+An exception caused by the incorrect use of a pre-defined syntax.
+Syntax errors are detected while compiling or parsing source code.
+For example, if you leave off a closing brace ( } ) when defining a JavaScript function, you trigger a syntax error.
+**What is a ‘range error’?**
+A RangeError is thrown when trying to pass a value as an argument to a function that does not allow a range that includes the value.
+This can be encountered when: passing a value that is not one of the allowed string values to String.
+**What is a ‘type error’?**
+The TypeError object represents an error when an operation could not be performed, typically (but not exclusively) when a value is not of the expected type.
+A TypeError may be thrown when:
+1. an operand or argument passed to a function is incompatible with the type expected by that operator or function; or
+2. when attempting to modify a value that cannot be changed; or
+3. when attempting to use a value in an inappropriate way.
+**What is a breakpoint?**
+In the debugger window, you can set breakpoints in the JavaScript code.
+At each breakpoint, JavaScript will stop executing, and let you examine JavaScript values.
+After examining values, you can resume the execution of code (typically with a play button).
+**What does the word ‘debugger’ do in your code?**
+The debugger keyword stops the execution of JavaScript, and calls (if available) the debugging function.
+This has the same function as setting a breakpoint in the debugger.
+If no debugging is available, the debugger statement has no effect.
+With the debugger turned on, this code will stop executing before it executes the third line.